-#1 When producing, do not use headphones while mixing down your track.
+#1 When producing, try not to use headphones while mixing down your track.
 Most headphones add more bass freq. (frequencies) and you will end up eqing/filtering them out if they seem overpowering or you will not add enough bass freq. thinking it sounds fine but once you listen on other systems the bass is weak and the song is less powerful.
 You can use headphones to check the overall stereo balance of a song and stereo effects on individual tracks.
 If you -have- to use headphones find a type that is FLAT and doesn’t take away or add too many frequencies.

 #2 Now it’s time to clarify 2 other words I hear new producers misuse.

 Mixing or Mixing Down: This is the correct wording to use when your talking about cleaning up the volume levels of every sound and master output of your song.
 This is an in-depth process that I will do a video tutorial on one day.
 But for now just now the correct technical term so you can do your own searches.
 One bit of help… do not use a limiter or compressor on the master output while you mix down.
 You want the output to be exact so you can shape each sound correctly

 Mastering: This word is mistakenly used when they mean “mixing down/mixing” a song.
 This is the -LAST- process you do over the master output of the song using limiters, compressors, exciters, whatever floats your boat to shape the song and add more oomph and clarity to the song.
 This step should not be done by newbies and should rarely be done unless your a professional.
 It is very easy to muck things up and ruin a perfectly good mix.